rogertheriault/ugreen-docker-rsync-client/README.md

 13. Log out of your ssh session, and go to the Synology Terminal control panel, and restart ssh services by disabling, apply, re-enabling, apply

 ## Back to the UGREEN (some of this is optional)
-1. Turn on ssh, and set the expiration according to your needs
+1. Turn on ssh from the control panel, and set the expiration according to your needs (or skip to step 7 for an alternate option)
 2. Make sure your admin user has a home directory, if it doesn't, give it one
 3. Ssh in to the UGREEN as that admin user
 4. To save time now and in the future, `sudo usermod -aG docker yourusername` to add your user to the docker group
 5. exit and ssh back in
 6. run `docker ps` and if your project is still running it'll show up
-7. take a look inside the running container with `docker exec -it rsync-client sh` which will give you a shell in the Alpine container.
+7. Take a look inside the running container in one of two ways:
+   - If you already followed steps 1-6 and are shelled in, run `docker exec -it rsync-client sh` which will give you a shell in the Alpine container
+   - If you are using the Docker UI, locate the running rsync container, click the [ ... ] More item on the right, and select Settings, then click the Terminal tab and Add a connection.
+Choose "sh" as the shell command.
 8. If you already mapped a folder in the volumes section of the compose file, it should be under `/source`, e.g. `ls -la /source`
 9. If you specified a cron command, or multiple, `crontab -l` should list them
-10. **Run a test rsync command** here to your synology, to verify and also to save the destination host key
+10. **Run a test rsync command** here to your synology, to verify and also to save the destination host key.

 Just copy the command from the CRON line without the cron scheduling, e.g. `rsync -avz -e "ssh -p 22" /source rsync@10.10.99.42::backups` if you already mounted say a test share to `/source`.
 It should copy everything and log it.
 Run it again, it shouldn't copy anything.
-If you're not ready to actually copy stuff, substitute something else for `/source` for now.
+If you're not ready to actually copy stuff, substitute something else for `/source` for now, or simply run `ssh rsync@synology-ip-or-hostname`.

 The reason for doing this (I may have mentioned this was complicated) is you'll be prompted, inside the container, to add the key fingerprint of the host you are connecting to to the .ssh/known_hosts file.
 If you do not do this, wonderful security will prevent your connection when the cron task runs!